Roh Tae-woo: June 29 Declaration and run for presidency

-Despite his involvement in the 12 December 1979 coup d'état against then-President Choi Kyu-hah and the bloody military crackdown of dissidents in the Gwangju Uprising of 18–27 May 1980 and with an eye on the Blue House in the upcoming 1987 presidential elections, Roh began working to distance himself from the unpopular Chun government.
-The reason was that Roh worked to carry out his own agenda for democratic reform.
+Despite his involvement in the coup d'état of December 12 and the bloody military crackdown of dissidents in the Gwangju Uprising and with an eye on the Blue House in the upcoming 1987 presidential elections, Roh began working to distance himself from the unpopular Chun government.
+Roh worked to carry out his own agenda for democratic reform.
 By agreeing to meeting the demands of the political opposition in terms of political reforms with his eight-point proposal including direct election of the President, Roh successfully upstaged Chun and boosted his own image as a reformer.

 In June 1987, Chun named Roh as the presidential candidate of the ruling Democratic Justice Party.
 This was widely perceived as handing Roh the presidency, and triggered large pro-democracy rallies in Seoul and other cities in the 1987 June Democracy Movement.

 In response, Roh made a speech on 29 June promising a wide program of reforms.
 Chief among them were a new, more democratic constitution and popular election of the president.
-In the election, the two leading opposition figures, Kim Young-sam and Kim Dae-jung (both of whom later became presidents), were unable to overcome their differences and split the vote, in spite of the first female presidential candidate, Hong Sook-ja in South Korean electoral history history withdrawing from the race to support Kim Young-sam against Roh.
-This enabled Roh to win by a narrow margin with 36.6% of the vote and become the country's first cleanly elected president on 16 December 1987.
+In the election, the two leading opposition figures, Kim Young-sam and Kim Dae-jung (both of whom later became presidents), were unable to overcome their differences and they split the vote.
+This enabled Roh to win by a narrow margin with 36.6% of the vote and become the country's first democratically elected president on 16 December 1987.

 Presidency (1988–1993)

 Roh was inaugurated as president on 25 February 1988.
 For the first time, the ceremony was held outside the National Assembly.
 Subsequent presidents have been inaugurated at the same location.
+In his inauguration speech, Roh pledged to open an era of democracy, bringing into full play the people's potential.

 Roh's rule was notable for hosting the Seoul Olympics in 1988 and for his foreign policy of Nordpolitik, which represented a major break from previous administrations.
 True to his word, he remained committed to democratic reforms and was steadfast in the push toward political and socio-economic reforms at home.
 Democratization of politics, economic "growth with equity," and national reunification were the three policy goals publicly stated by the Roh administration.

 However, in 1992, Roh's government sealed up a cave on Mount Halla where the remains of the Jeju uprising massacre victims had been discovered, continuing a series of coverups by successive administrations on the truth of the uprising.